Monday – Friday: 7am – 7pm

 - Coat - for colder weather

 Please Note: We will make every effort to return these items, however they may not be returned or they may be returned in poor condition.
 We recommend you label your pet's personal items (a little sharpie goes a long way!).
 Please be aware that you are assuming this risk when you leave belongings with your pet.

-A: Our drop-off hours are 7 – 9 am, and we generally require that all day care attendees arrive by 9 am, so that we can get everyone acclimated in their groups with the least disruption.
+A: Our drop-off hours are 7–9 am, and we generally require that all day care attendees arrive by 9 am, so that we can get everyone acclimated in their groups with the least disruption.
 However, by reservation only, we are happy to make exceptions when possible, on a case by case basis.
 Please note the only pro-rating of costs we do are for half-days.
-If you bring your dog in before 1pm, the price is $30.
-If you bring your dog in after 1pm, the price is $19.
+If you bring your dog in before 1pm, the full-day price applies.
+If you bring your dog in after 1pm, the half-price applies.

-A: Pick-up hours for Day Care are between 5 – 7 pm, Monday - Friday.
-If you need to pick your dog up early please call us so that we have your dog ready for pick-up.
-If there is an emergency, please let us know, and we will do what we can to accommodate you, but please note that generally speaking our policy is to charge for a half-day if your dog is picked up any time before 1pm ($19) and a full day for any time after 1pm ($30).
-We understand how busy a person’s work day can get, or how unpredictable travel can be, or how road construction can ruin a simple commute!
+A: Pick-up hours for Day Care are generally between 5–7 pm, Monday – Friday, but please note you will still get charged for a full-day for any pick-up after 1 PM.
+Also, we understand how busy a person’s work day can get, or how unpredictable travel can be, or how road construction can ruin a simple commute!
 Please call us as soon as you can to notify us if you are going to be late picking up your pet(s).
-We will do our best to accommodate you but please note after one courtesy “pass”, assuming notice is given, you will be charged a $20 late pick-up fee, and if you are more than 30 minutes past closing, you can even be charged a boarding fee ($50).
+We will do our best to accommodate you but please note after one courtesy “pass”, assuming notice is given, you will be charged a $20 late pick-up fee, and if you are more than 30 minutes past closing, you can even be charged a boarding fee.
+Thank you!

-A: We recommend that you keep your dog’s routine as regular as possible.
+A: Generally speaking, we recommend that you keep your dog’s routine as regular as possible.
 We do find that dogs that come on the same day or days every week are better adjusted to their day care experiences, especially since they will get to see a bunch of their regular friends.
 But you are welcome to bring your pup whenever capacity allows, and please remember we are a reservations-only facility.
-We do understand disruptions in schedules and have no problem rearranging a day every now and then.
+We do understand disruptions in schedules and have no problem rearranging a day with a reservation.

 A: Of course!
 And we encourage you to.
 We know that being apart is difficult for both of you.
 You may call and check in on your dog as often as you wish.

 A: Your pet will adjust quickly to our facility, our staff and routines.
-Feeding, cleansing, exercise, and kennel staff monitoring are all scheduled events that bring order and structure to the boarding experience.
+Feeding, playing and exercise, nap time, and potty breaks are all scheduled events that bring order and structure to the boarding experience.
 Our boarding guests will participate in group play during the day, provided he or she has passed the temperament test and that’s what you want.
-If group play is not appropriate for your dog for any reason, he or she will receive lots of individualized love and attention, including at least 5 walks a day.
-One of our dog handlers will play, pet, brush, and cater to the needs of your pet.
+If group play is not appropriate for your dog for any reason, he or she will receive lots of individualized love and attention.
 After business hours, he or she will get the evening meal, some more playtime, and a before-bed potty break, before retiring to his or her individual walk-in suite for the night.
 You can expect your best friend to be well-socialized with people and dogs, as appropriate, well-exercised, and well-rested while you’re away.

 A: Yes, depending on their size, we can usually accommodate your wishes and board your pets together in the same suite, as space allows.
 However, we will want to discuss the risk of this with you, including a detailed history of your pets’ history together, before making a final decision, and we will ask you to sign a paired-housing waiver acknowledging that we have advised you of the risk associated with this.

 A: Yes, we offer multi-pet discounts of 10%.
-Please speak with the manager for related details and information on any other promotions.
+Please speak with the front desk manager for related details and information on any other promotions.

-A: Yes, we do require an advance deposit of at least $50 (first night’s boarding) for any boarding reservations over one night.
+A: Yes, we do require an advance deposit of at least one night's boarding fee, depending on the length of your pup's stay.
 Please see details here.
 We realize that plans do change, and wish to accommodate all of our customer's needs.
-Cancellations must be made 2 days prior to arrival date in order to receive a full refund of the deposit.
+Cancellations must be made 2 days prior to arrival date in order to receive a full refund of the deposit or avoid cancellation fee.
 Our responsibility to our customers drives our deposit policy.

-A: Yes, while we have a premium house food that we can provide, if your pet requires a special diet, we encourage you to bring their food when boarding.
+A: Yes, if your pet requires a special diet, we encourage you to bring their food when boarding.
 Our trained dog handlers will follow your instructions to make sure your pet follows his or her regular diet.
 By pre-bagging each individual meal in a separate bag labeled with your pet's name, your pet will receive the exact amount of food that you feed him or her at home.

 A: Yes, generally, Love My Doggy Day Care can accommodate special needs pets, and can administer medications.
 However, pets with significant medical needs are better off under a veterinarian's care, so we consider this a case-by-case decision that would need to be discussed with you.
-We do have the advantage of having an on-site veterinarian two mornings a week, and in the case of emergency we have medical release policies in place.
+We do have the advantage of having a partner veterinarian ton call, and in the case of emergency we have medical release policies in place.